mdshady/atmosphere-docs/installation.rst

     * `Sqlite configuration <Sqlite configuration_>`_

-Create new project
+Creating a new project
 ------------------
-To create a new project use this composer syntax:
+To create a new project use this composer syntax below:

 .. code-block:: console